 Together, these requirements determine the number of measurements along a track and the necessary single-hit efficiency. do we need to quote some numbers here?.
 The BABAR SVT design with 5 layers was optimized to ensure enough redundancy to keep an high tracking efficiency even in case of failure of some modules and inefficient detectors.
 The robustness of this choice was demonstrated with the good detector performance over the entire life of the experiment.
-The Super B SVT design with 6 layers (inserting the Layer0) is inspired to the same philosophy.
+The SuperB SVT design with 6 layers (inserting the Layer0) is inspired to the same philosophy.
 Specific simulation studies [3] indicated that a reduction in the number of layers, from 6 to 5 or 4, give very modest gain in tracking performance while show a sizeble reduction in the efficiency for low momentum tracks in D reconstruction, in case of non perfect/real detector, or related to inefficiency in high background conditions.

-6.2.4 Background & Radiation Tolerance
+6.1.2.4 Background & Radiation Tolerance

 The expected background influences several aspects of the SVT design (segmentation, shaping time, data transmission rates) and sets the requirements for the radiation resistance of all the SVT components.
 The design of the system has been optimized to withstand at least 5 times the total expected background rates.
-Whenever possible, detectors and front-end electronics are specified to be able to survive the entire life of the experiment including safety factor of 5 on the total dose and experiment including safety factor of 10 36 .
+Whenever possible, detectors and front-end electronics are specified to be able to survive the entire life of the experiment including a safety factor of 5 on the total dose and equivalent neutron fluence: 7.5×5 yrs at nominal peak luminosity of 10^{36} .

-As described in Section 6.6, the effect of background depends steeply on radius, as shown in Tab.
+As described in Section 6.2, the effect of background depends steeply on radius, as shown in Tab.
 6.1.

 With the high strip rates expected, especially in the inner layers (0-3), the front-end electronics should be fast enough to avoid pulse overlap and consequent hit inefficiency (shaping time in the range 25-150 ns).
 Furthermore a good Time Stamp resolution (30 MHz TS clock) is needed to get a good hit time resolution and reduce the occupancy in the offline time window to acceptable levels for reconstruction.
 An average 2% offline cluster occupancy is reached in each layer, considering the nominal background x5, with offline time windows of 100-150 ns in layers 0-3, while about 500 ns will be selected in layers 4-5, where the longer shaping time is dominating the hit time resolution.
-See Sections 6.7.5 and 6.10.2 for more details.
+See Sections 6.3.5 and 6.6.2 for more details.

-In Layer0 the expected integrated dose is about $3 \,\mathrm{Mrad/yr}$ and the equivalent neutron fluence is about $5 \times 10^{12} \,n{eq}/\mathrm{cm}^2/\mathrm{yr}$ in the sensor area.
-In the other SVT layers radiation levels are at least one order of magnitude lower: in
+In Layer0 the expected integrated dose is about $3\,\mathrm{Mrad/yr}$ and the equivalent neutron fluence is about $5\times10^{12}~n{eq}/\mathrm{cm}^2/\mathrm{yr}$ in the sensor area.
+In the other SVT layers radiation levels are at least one order of magnitude lower: in Layer1 TID $\simeq 0.3~\mathrm{Mrad/yr}$ and an equivalent neutron fluence of about $8\times10^{11}~n{eq}/\mathrm{cm}^2/\mathrm{yr}$ are expected.